 Kyle’s preschool teacher notices that he often misses school because of colds.
-She hears a wheeze or whistling sound in his breath when he plays hard.
+She hears a wheeze or whistling sound when he plays hard.
 Could he have asthma?
 Asthma causes the airways to swell, tighten, and fill with mucus.
-Asthma episodes can be life-threatening.
+Severe asthma episodes can be life-threatening.

 What are the warning signs of asthma in young children?

-- frequent coughing, shortness of breath, or complaints of a tight feeling in her chest
+- frequent coughing, shortness of breath, or complaints of a tight feeling in the chest

-- congestion with colds or colds that seem to last longer for him than for his siblings
+- chest congestion with colds or colds that seem to last longer than other children

-- coughing or wheezing when she plays hard, laughs, or has a temper tantrum
+- coughing or wheezing when the child plays hard, laughs, or has a temper tantrum

 What factors might bring on an asthma episode?